jacopovalanzano/vue-quik-console/README.md

 # Quik (Console)

-> Simple HTML Javascript console.
+> An HTML "Javascript console".
 One file.
 Made with Vue.js.
 > Great for simple projects.

 Try it on JSFiddle